-- Remove wheel as directed in Section 13, "Wheel, Hubs and Tires" of the maintenance manual. - Remove cotter pin and nut from stud securing tie rod to steering arm.
+- 1. Remove wheel as directed in Section 13.
+"Wheel.
+Hubs and Tires" of the maintenance manual. - 2.
+Remove cotter pin and nut from stud securing tie rod to steering arm.
 Remove ball stud from steering arm by tapping on arm with a hammer, placing a sledge hammer underneath steering arm to absorb shocks. - 3.
-Remove bolts securing steering arm to steering knuckle assembly.
-Remove steering arm from steering knuckle.
+Remove bolts securing steering arm to Remove knuckle assembly. steering arm from steering knuckle.